romainx/docker-spark/README.md

 To run the examples

+* Rebuild the image (I've made some changes to adapt the version of tools) `docker-compose build`
 * Launch the services `docker-compose up`
 * Navigate to the notebook URL displayed in the logs, something like `http://127.0.0.1:8888/?token=<token>`
 * Spark Web UI will be available at: `http://localhost:8080/`